-Target Stakeholder Stakeholder Engagement Mode Timeframe Agenda and Feedback PAPs Project leaflets May 2023; November, 2023 Subject: Project information leaflets were issued to residents and leaders of project-affected communities to inform them about: The project title, project developers, and project development objective.
+Target Stakeholder Stakeholder Engagement Mode Timeframe Agenda and Feedback PAPs Project leaflets Agenda: Project information leaflets were issued to residents and leaders of project-affected communities to inform them about: The project title, project developers, and project development objective.
 Location of planned project facilities and land-take.
 The project Grievance Redress Mechanism (GRM) process, and GRM contacts.
-Correspondence letters May 2023 - February 2024 Subject: LALRP survey notices were issued to PAPs identified through the initial LALRP census, to inform them about: The project background, land expropriation process and purpose of the LALRP.
+Correspondence letters Agenda: LALRP survey notices were issued to PAPs identified through the initial LALRP census, to inform them about: The project background, land expropriation process and purpose of the LALRP.
 Upcoming LALRP surveys, including the advanced census, socioeconomic and asset inventory and valuation surveys.
 The cut-off date for the LALRP surveys, and the assets inventory and valuation survey in particular.
-LALRP census, socioeconomic, and asset inventory surveys 30 August 2023 - ongoing Agenda: Request for information regarding the constitution, income level, and livelihoods of PAPs (households and medium to large corporate entities), as well as the inventory of affected assets and income streams for valuation purposes.
-General feedback: The results of the LALRP surveys are presented in Section 5.4 and Section 7.2.
+LALRP census, socioeconomic, and asset inventory surveys Agenda: Request for information regarding the constitution, income level, and livelihoods of PAPs (households and medium to large corporate entities), as well as the inventory of affected assets and income streams for valuation purposes.
+General feedback: The results of the LALRP surveys are presented in Section 5.4 and Section 7.2 of this Plan.

-Target Stakeholder Stakeholder Engagement Mode Timeframe Agenda and Feedback Official announcements via Telegram broadcasts 15 August 2023 - ongoing Agenda: LALRP survey notices were issued to PAPs and the wider project-affected communities, to notify them about: The upcoming LALRP census, socioeconomic and asset inventory surveys, in relation to project-related land expropriation.
+Target Stakeholder Stakeholder Engagement Mode Timeframe Agenda and Feedback Official announcements via Telegram broadcasts Agenda: LALRP survey notices were issued to PAPs and the wider project-affected communities, to notify them about: The upcoming LALRP census, socioeconomic and asset inventory surveys, in relation to project-related land expropriation.
 The cut-off date for the LALRP census and asset inventory surveys, which precludes compensation for any investments (or developments) on affected land past this time limit.
-All project-affected communities (detailed in Section 5.4.1) Project leaflets May 2023; November, 2023 Subject: Project information leaflets were issued to residents and leaders of project-affected communities to inform them about: The project title, project developers, and project development objective.
+All project-affected communities (detailed in Section 5.4.1) Project leaflets Agenda: Project information leaflets were issued to residents and leaders of project-affected communities to inform them about: The project title, project developers, and project development objective.
 Location of planned project facilities and land-take.
 The project Grievance Redress Mechanism (GRM) process, and GRM contacts.
-Focus Group Discussions Focus groups including: Men Women Informal herders 30 August 2023 - March 2024 Agenda: Request for information on project-affected livelihoods, informal land-use, socioeconomic context of local communities (i.e., demographic, access to social services, vulnerable groupings etc), and for project-related concerns and feedback.
+Focus Group Discussions Focus groups including: Men Women Informal herders Agenda: Request for information on project-affected livelihoods, informal land-use, socioeconomic context of local communities (i.e., demographic, access to social services, vulnerable groupings etc), and for project-related concerns and feedback.
 General feedback: Affected communities and PAPs provided general information regarding project-affected land-use (i.e., both formal and informal tenure), livelihoods, common resources (please refer to Section 7.1 for further details).